StarRocks/starrocks/docs/en/sql-reference/sql-statements/data-definition/ALTER_MATERIALIZED_VIEW.md

   - All session variable-related properties.
 For information on session variables, see [System variables](../../../reference/System_variable.md).

 :::tip

-This operation requires the ALTER privilege on the target materialized view.
+- This operation requires the ALTER privilege on the target materialized view.
 You can follow the instructions in [GRANT](../account-management/GRANT.md) to grant this privilege.
+- ALTER MATERIALIZED VIEW does not support directly modifying the query statement used to build the materialized view.
+You can build a new materialized view and swap it with the original one using ALTER MATERIALIZED VIEW SWAP WITH.
 :::

 ## Syntax